imransai/Depth-Coefficients-4-DepthCompletion/README.md

 ![Image](/images/overview_cropped.png)

 # Implementation Details
+Our system comprises of 32Gb RAM, a 1080 Ti GPU Card and Ubuntu 16.10 as OS.
+Due to limited GPU memory, we needed to train the KITTI data with patches compared to full sized images of KITTI.
 # Prerequisities
 The codebase was developed and tested in Ubuntu 16.10, Tensorflow 1.10 and CUDA 9.0.
 Please see the tensorflow [installation] (https://www.tensorflow.org/install/pip) for details.